lex-node/governance/constitution/constitution.md

 8.1.
 This Constitution may be amended according to Majority Approval in the PIP process, unless otherwise specified in ‘Immutability’ and ‘Undo’ below.

-#### Immutability

-8.2.
-No Constitution amended to modify clauses or definitions marked with a ‡ will be accepted under any circumstance except per 8.6.

-8.3.
-Constitutions amended to introduce a ‡ will be accepted if they have first received Supermajority Approval by way of a Signaling Vote as part of the PIP process.

-8.4.
-No Constitution amended to modify clauses or definitions marked with a †, or to introduce a †, will be accepted unless the proposed amendment has first received Supermajority Approval by way of a Signaling Vote as part of the PIP process.

-8.5.
-For the avoidance of doubt, uploading the amended Constitution via the Aragon Agreements app initiates an Executive Vote, which will be rejected if not preceded by a successful Signaling Vote.

-#### Undo

-8.6.
-At any time, a supermajority vote may reverse the latest constitutional amendment (but no amendment that has been superseded by a new version).
-This "undo" mechanism shall prevail over the immutability mechanisms.

 #### Executing Constitutional Amendments

 8.7.
 All relevant permission holders must act to execute new versions of the Constitution by updating Pocket Core and/or relevant off-chain tools, platforms, or mechanisms, within 7 days, or else they will be removed from the permissions they hold.